Yu-Gi-Oh! Sevens: Synopsis

+Two years later, something powerful was entering the earth, so Yuga's friends and family faithfully went to the area of its expected landing, believing Yuga had found his way out of space after two years.

 Media

 Anime

 Yu-Gi-Oh!
 Sevens was first announced as a then-untitled new anime series in the Yu-Gi-Oh! franchise on July 21, 2019.
-The series marked the second studio turnover in franchise history with Bridge taking over as head studio in animation production from Gallop, which oversaw every television series and films in the franchise beginning with Yu-Gi-Oh!
+The series marked the second studio turnover in franchise history with Bridge taking over as head studio in animation production from Gallop, which oversaw every television series and films in the franchise since Yu-Gi-Oh!
 Duel Monsters in 2000.
 The series is being directed by Nobuhiro Kondo with screenplay by Toshimitsu Takeuchi and character designs by Kazuko Tadano and Hiromi Matsushita.
 It began airing in Japan on April 4, 2020, on TV Tokyo.

 On April 28, 2020, it was announced that after episode 5, the remaining episodes would be delayed for five weeks due to the effects of the COVID-19 pandemic.
 On July 10, 2020, it was announced it will be delayed again due to the aforementioned pandemic and resumed on August 8, 2020.

-An edited English dub began production in early 2021, and premiered on Disney XD on June 6 and Hulu on June 7, 2022, in the United States.
+An edited English dub began production in early 2021, and premiered in the United States on Disney XD on June 6, and Hulu on June 7, 2022 to December 2, 2023.
+Three episodes were removed from the English version, leaving 89 episodes compared to the original 92.